img_5552

 Showcase Feature

 Inspired by the Bringing Back the Natives Garden Tour, Pat began removing the junipers, gravel, and weeds in her front yard.
-In their place she and Alex Ashton of Urban Flora Landscape design planted a variety of native bunchgrasses and clarkia, lupines, penstemon, blue-eyed grass, and poppies.
+In their place she and Alexandra Ashton of Urban Flora Landscape Design planted a variety of native bunchgrasses and clarkia, lupines, penstemon, blue-eyed grass, and poppies.
 As the native garden expanded, Pat focused on including plants that would attract birds and pollinators—and also plants with delicious scents, such as yerba buena, hummingbird and Cleveland sage, and coyote mint.
-Happily, Pat reports that bees and hummingbirds began coming to the garden within hours of its being planted with natives.
+Pat happily reports that bees and hummingbirds began coming to the garden within hours of its being planted with natives.

 Other Garden Attractions